 New England is not the first place you think of when you think of dinosaurs, yet some of the first dinosaur remains in the United States were found here in the 19th century, mostly in the form of footprints.
 Since 2010, Jurassic Roadshow has brought the science, history, and art of the Connecticut River Valley’s dinosaur footprints and trace impressions to street fairs, community events, and libraries.

 Most of the footprints are 3-toed, birdlike tracks in the sandstone of the valley floor, often found along the river banks and under the water.
 This gives many people the mistaken impression that dinosaurs once walked along the banks of the Connecticut River.
 This is not the case.
 When dinosaurs roamed the region approximately 200 million years ago, the river did not exist, but there was a shallow sea where the animals came to drink, eat fish, and perhaps cool off.

-Jurassic Roadshow is a project of Pocumtuck Valley Memorial Association (Deerfield), funded in part by a John and Abigail Adams Grant from the Massachusetts Cultural Council.
+Jurassic Roadshow was originally a project of Pocumtuck Valley Memorial Association (Deerfield), funded in part by a John and Abigail Adams Grant from the Massachusetts Cultural Council.
 Impressions from a Lost World was created under grants from the National Endowment for the Humanities (NEH) and the Institute for Museum and Library Services (IMLS).

 Photos by Sarah Doyle.
 Impressions from a Lost World illustration by Monica Vachula.